Third Intersession – July 27 – August 21

-The Resurgent Role of Legal History examines the increasingly prominent role legal history plays in modern judicial decision-making.
-Focusing on recent judicial opinions that appear to be decided primarily on the basis of historical reasoning, the course critically examines the cited historical sources and considers academic praise and skepticism of the judicial invocation of legal history — all toward the goal of equipping students to confidently incorporate historical argument into their legal thinking as well as their future advocacy.
+The Resurgent Role of Legal History, examines the increasingly prominent role legal history plays in modern judicial decision-making, Focusing on recent judicial opinions that appear to be decided primarily based on historical reasoning, the course critically examines the cited historical sources and considers academic praise and skepticism of the judicial invocation of legal history — all toward the goal of equipping students to confidently incorporate historical argument into their legal thinking as well as their future advocacy.

-Product Law Overview – Professor Kevin Osborne (2cr.)
+Product Law Overview – Professor Kevin Osborne (2 cr.
+PW)

 Provide an overview of federal and state regulation and legal considerations involved in the development, manufacturing, labeling and advertising of consumer products in the US.